Topl/BramblPy/README.md

 # LokiPy
 A Python API wrapper to communicate with the Topl blockchain via requests made using the requests module.
+(Recommended for use with Python 3.x)

 # Installation & Usage
 To install from pip run "pip3 install LokiPy" in your project directory<br/><br/>